Substance Abuse and Addictions Counselling

 Do I have an addiction?

-My job is not to judge you or to make the decision for you about whether you have a substance abuse problem.
-What I am able to do is give you the facts, to discuss the impact that your substance use has on your life.
+Our job is not to judge you or to make the decision for you about whether you have a substance abuse problem.
+What we are able to do is give you the facts, to discuss the impact that your substance use has on your life.

 You experience cravings to use a certain substance